kytrinyx/calorie/README.md

       cal = Calorie.new(2010, 6, data)

-In your view, you can style it however you wish, e.g.:
+In your view, you can style it however you wish.

       # previous month, e.g. December 2009
       cal.previous